LIN251/chrome_extension/README.md

 7. Locate the dist folder in the downloaded extension file, and select it.
 8. Once the extension is loaded, its icon should appear on the toolbar.

-## Backend info;
+## Backend info
 1. The backend for this extension utilizes Firestore.
 2. All data is stored within Firestore.
 3. Since this is a demonstration, there are currently no security restrictions or login verification in place.
-The API interface is publicly accessible within the file, but these settings can be modified as needed.
+The API  is publicly accessible, but these settings can be modified as needed.

 ## Extension datails
 ### Product pages